1975 WHA playoffs: (C1) Quebec Nordiques vs. (W4) Phoenix Roadrunners

 Quebec had gone 4–2 against Phoenix in the regular season.
 It was Quebec who decided that their series would start one day before the other playoff games would start, a point that irked Roadrunner coach Sandy Hucul since the team had to travel the entire day before going from Phoenix to Quebec.
-A close first period in Game 2 turned quickly for Quebec, who scored four goals (all from at least 30 feet out) on eight shots in the second period to win 6-2 in a game that also saw Marc Tardif tie a WHA record for most assists in a period with three.
+A close first period in Game 2 turned quickly for Quebec, who scored four goals (all from at least 30 feet out) on eight shots in the second period to win 6–2 in a game that also saw Marc Tardif tie a WHA record for most assists in a period with three.
 Game 3 saw just two penalties called on each team in a 3-0 thumping by Quebec.
 Game 4 saw the Roadrunners score four goals in the first period, but Quebec responded with goals of their own that saw Bob Guindon tie the game with 15 seconds remaining in the second period before a scoreless third period saw overtime.
 After a save by Quebec goaltender Richard Brodeur saw the puck bounce to Michel Cormier, he lifted it over Brodeur to end the game.
-In Game 5, the two teams traded goals in the second period for a 2-2 tie, but Marc Tardif gave Quebec the go-ahead lead with less than six minutes remaining.
+In Game 5, the two teams traded goals in the second period for a 2–2 tie, but Marc Tardif gave Quebec the go-ahead lead with less than six minutes remaining.
 Phoenix sent out their goaltender for an extra attacker late that saw Serge Bernier get the puck for Quebec and shoot it into the empty net to close the scoring as the series soon ended.

 (E1) New England Whalers vs. (W3) Minnesota Fighting Saints

 Minnesota went 4–2 versus New England in the regular season.
 In Game 1, the Saints won 6–5 but ended up losing a player in the aftermath.
-In the early hours of April 11, Gord Gallant (who scored a goal in the first game) got into a fight with head coach Harry Neale that saw him kicked off the team, having given Neale enough injury to necessitate 10 stiches and a black eye.
+In the early hours of April 11, Gord Gallant (who scored a goal in the first game) got into a fight with head coach Harry Neale over missing curfew that saw him kicked off the team, having given Neale enough injury to necessitate 10 stitches and a black eye.
 A brawl occurred in the early minutes of the second period that saw play held up for 32 minutes as 11 players received a combined total of 119 penalty minutes.
 The game went into overtime and Rick Ley (who received 19 minutes in penalties in the 2nd period brawl) scored the game-winning goal on a slap shot six minutes into overtime.
 The game lasted a total of three hours and 47 minutes.